sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/go.md

 ## Start using the Go SDK

 Learn how to use the Golang SDK in this guide.
-The Go SDK has some pre-built code examples you can use to build tools that can interact with IdentityNow (IDN).
+The Go SDK has some pre-built code examples you can use to learn how to build tools that can interact with IdentityNow (IDN).

 The Go SDK includes the following functionality: